Celebrating International Volunteer Day Read more

-Our co-founder Jenny Ringland gets the low-down on the toxins in her home from a building biologist
+The low-down on the toxins in your home from a building biologist

 As it turns out, building biology is the science that covers the holistic relationship between us and our homes and a building biologist can give you a reading on everything from air quality, allergens, toxins and even electromagnetic fields.

-So, I invited building biologist Deanne Hislop over to do a toxicology report on our three-bedroom rented house in the Perth suburb of Cottesloe, apprehensive (and pretty curious) about what she would tell me.
+So, I invited building biologist Deanne Hislop over to do a toxicology report on our three-bedroom rented house in the Perth suburb of Cottesloe where I was living at the time, apprehensive (and pretty curious) about what she would tell me.

 She spent about three hours assessing the way we live using a bunch of beeping devices, as well as doing a stocktake of our bathroom, laundry and kitchen products.
 All this info was then sent to a lab for analysis.